What is GFSI and Why is It Important?

 GFSI certifications are not standards but quality stamps indicating that a given food safety management system, scheme, or standard has been recognized as meeting the high bar set by GFSI.

-These certifications are based on international standards and guidelines, providing a consistent framework for benchmarking schemes from different countries.
+The GFSI certification list is based on international standards and guidelines, providing a consistent framework for benchmarking schemes from different countries.

 GFSI schemes

-List of GFSI-Recognized Standards
+List of GFSI-Recognized Certification Schemes

 The Global Food Safety Initiative (GFSI) recognizes several food safety management schemes that meet its benchmarking requirements.
 Each scheme addresses various aspects of the food supply chain, from production and processing to packaging and retail.
-Here is a list of some of the GFSI-recognized standards:

 • BRC Global Standard for Food Safety: Developed by the British Retail Consortium, this standard covers comprehensive food processing and safety management criteria.